This is the non-spoilery (or only slightly spoilery) version of the Q&A from Wattpad.

 Thank you so much to those of you who have already done this, and don’t forget the later books in the series also need some love. 🙂

-To keep up with what I’m writing next, including spin-offs in thkiis world (which I talk about below), sign up to my newsletter from my website.
+To keep up with what I’m writing next, including spin-offs in this world (which I talk about below), sign up to my newsletter.
 Subscribers will get Epilogue #2 this month, ahead of the book’s publication.
 It launches the family in a new direction.

 Thanks for sending questions!
 I had some similar questions come in via Wattpad and email, so I’ve amalgamated those to avoid repeating myself.